 Instead, click on the View Map icon (small globe) in Search Results.
 This will take you back to your previous map view.

 The Map Information icon must be activated during searches.
 When it is, clicking on the marker will take you to your document.

 If it is activated and you still have trouble, hover your cursor over the marker letters.

 Special site marker and property information

-If you hover your cursor over a marker, you should see the AEP file number.
+If you hover your cursor over a marker, you should see the Alberta government file number.
 Zoom out for better viewing.
 File numbers are 8 characters, as follows:

 - all numbers for reclamation certificates and petroleum storage tanks

 - 3 letters (SCD or CSU) and 5 numbers for other contaminated site files

 If you hover your cursor over a property location, you see the following land titles information:

 - Legal land location (Alberta Township System or plan, block or lot)